mesutgdk/FlashChat/README.md

 ## What it contains

-* Integrate third party libraries in an app using Cocoapods and Swift Package Manager.
+* Integrate third party libraries.
 * Store data in the cloud using Firebase Firestore.
 * Query and sort the Firebase database.
 * Usage Firebase for user authentication, registration and login.